rogemushi/rogemushi/README.md

 - :school: I am a `student` at [Computer Engineering Program](http://www.ene.unb.br/index.php/graduacao/cursos/graduacao-em-engenharia-de-computacao) at [University of Brasília](https://www.unb.br/).
 - :technologist: I love using technology as a solution to solve any people's problems.
-- :computer: I am a competitive programmer at `BeeCrowd`, `Leetcode`, and machine learning enthusiast.
 - :factory: Cloud Infraestructure Analyst with experience in large corporations using IaaS.
 Also experienced in cloud big data tools.
 - 🌠: Currently with 2 certifications, one in [AWS](https://www.credly.com/badges/8fa259b6-1820-4fe0-a4be-241aa38b794c/linked_in_profile) and another in [Google Cloud](https://www.credential.net/a3da667f-1394-4879-876f-1a3be0e9696a#gs.wl8baq)
 - :student: Learning `Computer Science` and `Eletrical Engineering`.